w3tecch/express-typescript-boilerplate/README.md

 - Run the unit tests using `npm start test` (There is also a vscode task for this called `test`).
 - Run the integration tests using `npm start test:integration`.
-- Run the e2e tests using `npm start test:e2e` and don't forget to start your application and your [Auth0 Mock Server](https://github.com/hirsch88/auth0-mock-server).
+- Run the e2e tests using `npm start test:e2e`.

 ### Running in dev mode